 Many of these symptoms may sound familiar.
 You may even be reading this blog because you are experiencing at least one of these right now.
 Unfortunately, no matter how much we feel that we may know our bodies, pregnancy cannot be self-diagnosed.
 The only way to know whether or not you’re pregnant is through a pregnancy test.

-Wondering whether or not your pregnant can be an anxiety provoking experience, especially if you feel it may not be the right time for a pregnancy.
-Many women find themselves worried to find out whether or not they’re pregnant and can prolong taking a test.
+Wondering whether or not you’re pregnant can be an anxiety provoking experience, especially if you feel it may not be the right time for a pregnancy.
+Many women worry whether or not they’re pregnant and prolong taking a test.
 This often increases anxiety and may even produce further anxiety related symptoms.
 Finding out whether or not you’re pregnant is the best first step to assessing your symptoms and taking next steps towards a solution.

 Let Avenue Women’s Center help you determine if you are pregnant or just overthinking it.
 Our accurate tests and informative pregnancy consultations will give you the answers you are looking for.
-Call, chat, email, or text for an appointment at one of our five DuPage County locations in Elmhurst, Glen Ellyn / Lombard, Naperville, West Chicago, and Wood Dale, Illinois.
+Call, chat, email, or text for an appointment at one of our six Chicagoland locations in Darien, Elmhurst, Glen Ellyn / Lombard, Naperville, West Chicago, or Wood Dale, Illinois.